- What are the Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) Programs?

 What is the difference between grants and contracts?

 A grant is an agreement to accomplish something for the public good in exchange for money, property or services.
-Specific topics for grants are typically investigator initiated and are available through DHHS (NIH, CDC, FDA, ACF), NSF, USDA, DOE, and DED.
+Specific topics for grants are typically investigator initiated.
+Agencies awarding grants are: HHS (NIH, CDC, FDA, ACF), NSF, USDA, DOE, and DED.

 A contract is an agreement to provide a product or service that is of direct benefit to the awarding agency.
 Contracting agencies offer topics for response, typically with an 8-12 wk. window.
-Contracting agencies include DoD, DHS, EPA, DOT, NASA, DOC, DED.
-DHHS (5% $$).
+Contracting agencies include DOD, DHS, EPA, DOT, NASA, DOC, DED and NIH (~5% of their overall SBIR budget).

 How long will I have to wait after I submit my proposal to find out if I will receive funding?